 All International Assistants participate in a mandatory training session in May and a three day training workshop prior to the arrival of the new international students at the end of August.
 The purpose of the trainings is twofold: International Assistants are provided with some of the necessary information and skills they need to effectively assist their international students, and through various exercises and discussions, International Assistants are made aware of what it is like to be an international student at Boston College.

 1) Participate in a training session in May.

 2) Use Facebook, Wechat and/or emails to communicate with your assigned students during the summer.

 3) Participate fully in the International Assistant Workshop and the International Student Orientation at the end of August.

 4) Take responsibility for meeting your student immediately if he/she does not come to the International Student Orientation.

-5) Make daily contact with your international student during the first few weeks of school when questions and confusion often arise, and continue to maintain contact with him/her throughout the year.
+5) Make daily contact with your international student during the first few weeks of school when questions and confusion often arise, and continue to maintain contact with him/her throughout the semester.
 It is the responsibility of the International Assistant to initiate these meetings, and to adapt to your international student's particular needs and interests.

 6) Be willing to help any new international student who requires assistance, even if he/she is not assigned to you.